Close

 The Half-Made Frontier

-Poster Placeholder of - 86 By Felix Gilman
+Placeholder of -47 By Felix Gilman

 The Half-Made World is a western, kind of.
 A western with monsters.
 I didn’t start with the intention of writing a kind-of-western, but it soon became clear that that was where Creedmoor belonged, so that was that.
 Also, I’d just written two long books about Great Big Cities and wanted to get outdoors for a while.